- Publications & Insights

 - Defended complaint against Johnson Crane by the Competition Commission about alleged collusion on rates by the equipment suppliers via the Contractors Plant Hire Association

 - Obtained clearance for Steinhoff International Holdings for various large mergers including those involving Pepkor, Iliad Africa, JD group and Building Supply Group

 - Successfully negotiated the settlement of a long running complaint about collusion by Steinhoff subsidiaries Loungefoam and Vitafoam

 - Chambers and Partners ranked Heather in Band 2 for Competition/ Antitrust for three consecutive years (2021-2023).

 - Heather was featured as one of only three women in Africa for her work in the competition space by Global Competition Review, 2021.

-- Recognised as a Leading Lawyer by Who’s Who Legal for Competition Law in 2020 and 2021.
+- Recognised as a Leading Lawyer by Who’s Who Legal for Competition Law for three consecutive years (2020 to 2022).

 - Recognised by Women@40 in their 40s Notable Women in Competition in 2019.

 - Recognised by Global Competition Review‘s100 Successful Women in the Field of Global Competition Law in 2016 and 2013.

 - Named Global Competition Review World Top 40 Under 40 in 2012.